Phoebe Bridgers’ Coachella show was a glorious gothic fantasy – review

 Against a screen of twinkling stars that brings to mind the cover art of her second album, 2020’s Punisher, Bridgers’ incredible video backdrop at the festival – which is currently underway – folds open into a lavishly illustrated story book, as she tears into her breakthrough hit “Motion Sickness” and the acoustic elegance of “Scott Street” which brings in mournful violin before the saddest horns in California join.

-A Los Angeles native, this show is something of a homecoming for Bridgers.
+For Bridgers, a Los Angeles native, this show is something of a homecoming.
 “Picture it; Coachella – the year is 2011, I am in a Two Door Cinema crop top and I have pink hair,” she says, before wisecracking: “Don’t picture it actually.”
 Living just a few hours down the freeway, she adds: “I’m from LA, so I can’t tell you how much of a dream this is to me,” before going on to thank her mother for driving her to the festival for seven years in a row.

 The driving, upbeat “Kyoto” is fun, but tonight it’s Bridgers’ more emo numbers that really impress, especially when British singer Arlo Parks casually enters the stage to provide gossamer light backing vocals to “Graceland Too” and “I Know The End”, which finishes in a blaze of baby pyrotechnics and one almighty wail from a beaming Bridgers.